Radiotherapy uses high energy x-rays to treat cancer cells. You have the treatment in the hospital radiotherapy department.

-The radiographers help you to get into position on the treatment couch.
-You usually need to raise your arms above your head.
+The radiographers help you to get onto the treatment couch.
+You might need to raise your arms over your head.

-The room is darkened and the radiographers line you up in the radiotherapy machine using laser lights and the marks on your skin.
-You will hear them saying measurements to each other to get you in the right position.
+The radiographers line up the radiotherapy machine using the marks on your body.
+Once you are in the right position, they leave the room.

 During the treatment

 You need to lie very still.
 Your radiographers might take images (x-rays or scans) before your treatment to make sure that you're in the right position.
 The machine makes whirring and beeping sounds.
 You won’t feel anything when you have the treatment.